-If you have a visa and are seeking an adjustment of status to become a lawful permanent resident, you should consult with an immigration lawyer to help you through the process.
+If you have a visa and are seeking an adjustment of status to become a lawful permanent resident, you should consult with a Columbus OH immigration lawyer to help you through the process.
 The U.S. immigration process can be extremely complex.
 Don’t try to deal with it alone.
 Contact Nesbit Law Office today for information about how to adjust your status as an immigrant in the United States.

 What Is Adjustment of Status?

 Adjustment of status is the process through which you apply for lawful permanent resident status.
 This is also commonly called applying for a Green Card.
 This process takes place when you are already in the United States with a valid visa, or through another means.
 The adjustment of status process allows you to become a permanent resident without returning to your home country to go through the visa process.